HomeResource Hub

 Allied Health Professionals

-Allied health professionals work alongside doctors and nurses to provide diagnostic, therapeutic, and preventive services.They often specialize in helping patients recover function, improve quality of life, and manage chronic conditions.
+Allied health professionals work alongside doctors and nurses to support them and provide diagnostic, preventative, and therapeutic services, like respiratory therapy.
 Some of these positions are more well-known, such as physical therapists and surgical technologists, but also include newer positions like certified anesthesiologist assistants.

-We interviewed a certified anesthesiologist assistant that makes $300,000 a year and found a physical therapist in our salary database that makes $200,000 a year working at OA PT!
+We interviewed a certified anesthesiologist assistant in the video below that makes $300,000 a year and found a physical therapist in our salary database that makes $200,000 a year working at OA PT!

 ?